BurgerWu/Covid19_Taiwan_Dashboard_Docker/README.md

 If you need the data to be updated on a daily basis, unpause the three update dags and trigger(run right away) or wait til the execution time is reached.

 # Conclusion
 In this project, we successfully turn our former projects into one docker-compose that everyone can carry around through any platform running Docker-Compose.
 The Apache airflow is responsible for data acquisition and update task while Django framework fulfills the visualization of the data.
+If you encounter some problems during usage(like frequent restarting or auto termination), try to allocate some more resources(especially memory) to docker.

 There are some Medium articles related to this work for you to reference.
 - <a href='https://blog.devops.dev/two-major-ways-to-bulk-import-data-to-mysql-database-4621d482f8f7'>Two Major Ways to Bulk Import Data to MySQL Database</a>